 - 1. To ensure Major Landscape Projects conserve water to the maximum extent possible, information included within the Water Efficient Landscape Worksheet shall be consistent with the requirements listed in this Rule. - 2.
 Water Budget.
+Water Budget calculations shall meet the following requirements:
-Water Budget calculations shall meet the following requirements: - a.
-The surface area of all water features shall be calculated as high water use and incorporated within a high water use Hydrozone. - b.
-Temporarily irrigated areas shall be calculated as low water use and incorporated within a low water use Hydrozone.

-- c.
-Water Budget calculations for the Maximum Applied Water Allowance shall be calculated using the formula found in the Landscape Manual.
-Special Landscape Areas, as defined in this Rule, and areas irrigated with Recycled Water, are subject to Maximum Applied Water Allowance with an Evapotranspiration Adjustment Factor not to exceed 1.0. - d.
-The calculation of a project's Estimated Total Water Use shall be performed using the formula found in the Landscape Manual. - e.
-For calculation of the Maximum Applied Water Allowance and Estimated Total Water Use, the project Applicant shall use the annual Evapotranspiration values contained in Appendix A of the Landscape Manual. - f.
-Landscape projects subject to this Rule shall not apply water to the landscape in excess of the maximum amount of water allowed.
+- (a) The surface area of all Water Features shall be calculated as high water use and incorporated within a high water use Hydrozone. - (b) Temporarily irrigated areas shall be calculated as low water use and incorporated within a low water use Hydrozone. - (c) Water Budget calculations for the Maximum Applied Water Allowance shall be calculated using the formula found in the Landscape Manual.
+Special Landscape Areas, as defined in this Rule, and areas irrigated with Recycled Water, are subject to Maximum Applied Water Allowance with an Evapotranspiration Adjustment Factor not to exceed 1.0. - (d) The calculation of a project's Estimated Total Water Use shall be performed using the formula found in the Landscape Manual. - (e) For calculation of the Maximum Applied Water Allowance and Estimated Total Water Use, the project Applicant shall use the annual Evapotranspiration values contained in Appendix A of the Landscape Manual. - (f) Landscape projects subject to this Rule shall not apply water to the landscape in excess of the maximum amount of water allowed.
 The Estimated Total Water Use shall not exceed the Maximum Applied Water Allowance.

-K. Alternative Water Sources in the landscape.
+K. Alternative Water Sources in the Landscape.

 - 1. Rain gardens, Cisterns and other landscape features and practices that increase rainwater capture and create opportunities for infiltration and/or onsite storage are recommended.
 Rainwater catchment systems shall meet the requirements of the Monterey County Environmental Health Bureau. - 2.
 To promote the efficient use of water, the use of Graywater systems for irrigation is recommended.
-Graywater systems shall meet the requirements of the California Plumbing Code, including any modifications adopted by the County, and are subject to approval by the Monterey County Environmental Health Bureau. - 3.
-All Recycled Water Irrigation Systems shall be designed and operated in accordance with all State and County laws and regulations related to Recycled Water use. - 4.
-Landscape projects subject to this Rule shall incorporate the use of Recycled Water for irrigation and meet the three regulations set forth below when, in the determination of the District, Recycled Water is available and connection to Recycled Water is feasible.
+Graywater systems shall meet the requirements of the California Plumbing Code, including any modifications adopted by Monterey County, and are subject to approval by the Monterey County Environmental Health Bureau.

+- 3. Landscape projects in the Unincorporated County Jurisdiction using treated or untreated Graywater or rainwater captured onsite to irrigate the entire Landscape Area shall be subject to the approval of the Monterey County Environmental Health Bureau. - 4.
+All Recycled Water Irrigation Systems shall be designed and operated in accordance with all State and County laws and regulations related to Recycled Water use. - 5.
+Landscape projects subject to this Rule shall incorporate the use of Recycled Water for irrigation when, in the determination of the District, Recycled Water is available and connection to Recycled Water is feasible.